axeluhl/sailing-analytics/wiki/amazon-ec2.md

 In addition to having a password and MFA set for one user one can activate "Access Keys".
 These keys are a combination of hashed username ("ID") and a password ("Key").
 These are needed in case of API related access (e.g. S3 uploader scripts).
 One user should not have more than 1 access key active because of security concerns and never distribute them over insecure channels.

-## Architecture for Sailing Analytics
+## EC2 Server Architecture for Sailing Analytics

 ## Creating a new application instance